Circuits of Recognition

 The challenge, then, is not only to proliferate cooperative and other community-owned institutions but to build the fields capable of sustaining them.
 This requires investment in intermediaries as political actors, long-term funding for stewardship rather than transactions, and critical reflexivity about how legitimacy is produced.
 Without such attention to field dynamics, CWB and other similar paradigms risk becoming yet another iteration of “inclusive growth.”

 Community wealth building is rightfully celebrated for its pragmatic radicalism, the ability to anchor alternative ownership within the institutions of everyday life.
 But if we center pragmatism without politics, we risk yielding accommodation.
-To fulfill its transformative promise, CWB must be understood not as a discrete model, but as a sustained struggle to reorganize the social, financial, and ideological infrastructures of urban development.
+To fulfill its transformative promise, CWB must encompass the struggle to reorganize the social, financial, and ideological infrastructures of urban development.

-The illustrative case of cooperatives in Chicago reveals that transformation occurs not when projects proliferate or scale, but when the meaning of ownership, risk, and value shifts across institutions.
-Community wealth, in this sense, is not an outcome of model-based successes but of relational processes: the collective construction of a field in which community control becomes common sense.
+The illustrative case of cooperatives in Chicago reveals that transformation occurs not only when projects proliferate or scale, but when the meaning of ownership, risk, and value shifts across institutions.
+Community wealth emerges from projects and the field-level relationships, precedents, and institutional changes that projects make possible – the collective construction of a field in which community control becomes common sense.
 To build community wealth, then, is to build the field capable of recognizing it.

 References